 Backpacking around the world or even taking a short snap year somewhere can be an expensive business if you don’t stick to a budget, and doing that can be a lot more difficult in some countries than others.
 But there are ways of minimising your expenses when travelling, and one of the best ways is to take advantage of all the free things there are to do in any given place.

 A staycation or a trip to London is enough to put a huge dent in anyones pocket.
-London is one of the most expensive cities in the world.
-Many visitors struggle to see much of this city without spending a small fortune, especially for visits that last any length of time.
-But despite having a cluster of the United Kingdom’s best tourism draws, London can be done on a budget, and there are even plenty of hidden gems for you to see and experience for free.
+London is one of the most expensive cities in the world, and many visitors struggle to see much of this city without spending a small fortune, especially for visits that last any length of time, but London can be done on a budget and there are even plenty of hidden gems for you to see and experience for free.

 The lesser known but much better alternative to the Tate Modern (unless you are a big fan of modern art), this free gallery houses British art and masterpieces from the 16th to the 20th Century, and in my opinion is much superior to its pretentious modern counterpart.

 If there is one thing Britain does spectacularly well it is pomp and ceremony, and that is evident in the magnificent traditions of its armed forces.
-If you want a glimpse into these traditions head to Whitehall, where the ceremony of the Changing of the Guard takes place every morning at 1100 hours, or 1000 hours on a Sunday, but these are subject to change as these are active military personell so check online).
+If you want a glimpse into these traditions head to Whitehall, where the ceremony of the Changing of the Guard takes place every morning at 1100 hours, or 1000 hours on a Sunday, (these are subject to change as these are active military personell so check online).
 These are also the grounds where the annual trooping of the colour takes place.

-St. James’ park is the vast Royal park at the very heart of London in between Buckingham palace and Whitehall.
+St. James’ park is the vast Royal park at the very heart of London, right in the center of Buckingham palace and Whitehall.
 A vast swathe of greenery set in between some of London’s most famous landmarks and is at the heart of London’s ceremonial pageants.
 But far beyond that it is a tranquil, beautiful park filled with elegant walks, trees and flowers, perfect for a relaxing stroll or a romantic picnic, and just as importantly, it’s free.

 There are so many unique and amazing museums in London, from the grand to the downright quirky, but this one absolutely has to take the crown, and the best thing is it is absolutely free!
 Spend an entire day exploring this vast museum filled with treasures and artefacts from many of the world’s greatest cultures, including the famous Elgin Marbles and the Rosetta Stone.